openownership/openownership.beta/_visualisation/core/summarisation.md

 #### Example 2

-Addition involving uncertainty may result in a range with a maximum of 100% as its lowerbound, and more than 100% as its upperbound.
+Addition involving uncertainty may result in a range with more than 100% as its upperbound.
 For instance:

 | Party    |   | Interest | Known Portion | Unknown Portion
 | -----------------------------------------